Parmesan Protein Is Higher Than Chicken By Weight

 How Much Protein Is in Parmesan?

-By weight, hard Parmesan contains more protein than most common animal proteins.
-It is about 15 percent higher than chicken breast and about 27 percent higher than cooked ground beef.
+By weight, Parmesan contains about 15 percent more protein than chicken breast and roughly 27 percent more than cooked ground beef.

 Protein by Weight vs Protein by Calories